CIOC Team

 Conductor Emeritus, Orchestre symphonique de Montréal

-The Honourable Antoinette Perry
+The Honourable Antoinette Perry, O.P.E.I.

-Lieutenant Governor of Prince Edward Island
+Former Lieutenant Governor of Prince Edward Island

 E. Noël Spinelli†, CM, CQ (1927-2020) (Montréal)